 21. Buy cribs and nursery furniture at IKEA.

-The highly-rated SNIGLAR crib at IKEA is only $79.99 — and it converts to a toddler bed.
+The highly-rated SNIGLAR crib at IKEA is only $79.99—and it converts to a toddler bed.
+It’s truly a score when it comes to cheap baby stuff.
 You can also find inexpensive, but attractive and safe, dressers, crib mattresses, baby storage solutions, baby toys, and more for cheaper than even Walmart prices.

 Before you head to IKEA, check out these 24 Earth-Shattering IKEA Savings Hacks.